-The primary objective of the City's federal programs is to develop viable urban communities by providing decent, safe, and sanitary housing, and expanding economic opportunities principally for persons of very low and low incomes.
+The primary objective of the City's federal programs is to develop viable communities by providing decent, safe, and sanitary housing, and expanding economic opportunities principally for persons of low and moderate-income.
 The mission of meeting and addressing these community, social and economic development needs of low-income persons and their communities is of importance to the City.
 Unfortunately, there are barriers and challenges that hinder the development and implementation of important programs intended to serve those most in need.